+The correlation of class hours and assignments with local delivery is to be evaluated in the first week of whichever starts first – local or online (See document Planning Work Load with Partnering Schools Courses).

 Late Assignments

 All assignments are due by the specified deadlines.
 Assignments not turned in on this date will be penalized 10% of the total point value, and will only be accepted up to one week after they are due.
 This strictness regarding the submission of completed assignments is to guard students from procrastination and falling behind in their academic and field assignments.